sungmaxxi/Roastr/README.md

-A web app currently being written with React, Express, and Bootstrap.
+A web app currently being written with React and Bootstrap.

 It's like Tinder, but for people who want to roast each other.